• Skip to primary navigation

 We couldn’t keep these around for more than one day at our house.

 They’re made with almond meal flour and oats and have a little drop of jam on top!
-Sure, you can most definitely add the good ol’ fashioned jam from the store.
-But once you learn that making your own healthy, sugar-free jam is this easy, you’ll never go back!
+You can add the good ol’ fashioned jam from the store.
+But once you learn that making your own healthy, sugar-free jam is this easy, you’ll never return!

-I love using this jam over mixed into my chia pudding, topped onto pancakes or waffles, on some coconut ice cream, even on my mushroom tacos for a burst of sweetness.
+I love mixing this jam into my chia pudding, to top pancakes or waffles, vegan ice cream, and even mushroom tacos for a burst of sweetness.

 almond jam dot cookies